Home » How To » How to Disable Print Spooler Service in Windows 10 & 11

 open printer spooler service

-Select the “Disabled” option and click the “Apply” and “Ok” buttons to save the changes.
+Select the “Disabled” option and click the “OK” button to save the changes.

 disable print spooler via group policy

-The System Configuration tool provides a simple way to stop Windows from running the Print Spooler service.
+The System Configuration tool provides a simple way to stop the Print Spooler service.
 Here is how.

-1. Press the “Windows key + R” shortcut.
+1. Open the Run dialog by pressing “Windows key + R“.

 3. Go to the “Services” tab.